Frequently Asked Questions

 Yes, each subcourt has a time period within which jurors need to submit their decision.
 Jurors will be notified of pending cases in need of resolution.

-Jurors who don't give their ruling before the deadline are penalized by losing some of some of their staked tokens and by not receiving the arbitration fee.
+Jurors who don't give their ruling before the deadline are penalized by losing some of their staked tokens and by not receiving the arbitration fee.